osullii/boards/README.md

 ## Usage

 To create a new Colony project on your development machine.
-(In the author's case a Macbook Air)..

 	$ colony new <project_name>